entropyxyz/api_key_tdx/SPEC.md

 1. Manage storage of secret user data, e.g. API keys.
 1. Execute remote API calls on behalf of users, using their secrets to authenticate the requests, and return the results to the users.

+### Assumptions

+To be clear about what the underlying assumptions are for the design outline that ensues, we list them here:

+- Tens of AKS nodes; certainly not thousands.
+- Thousands of users, not millions.
+- Full state is tens of megabytes, not gigabytes
+- AKS nodes are incentivized.
+We assume most of them will do their best to stay available and do the work.
+- Permissionless.
+AKS nodes will come and go willy nilly and there is no central authority that knows who they are or how reliable they are.

 ## Secret data CRUD

 Anyone on the internet can query the blockchain for the public key and hostname of an AKS node.
 Using this information they can establish a secure connection to the AKS node.
 The untrusted host running the CVM cannot MITM this connection.

 _TODO: Spell out the reasons why this is secure and how it works in detail, e.g. how the CVM attestation is verified by the user, why this on-chain pubkey registry is sane and what the difference is between this setup and standard TLS certs.
-I guess the question is: what does the blockchain do for us here?_
+I guess the deeper question is: what does the blockchain do for us here?_

 ~~The blockchain has privileged access (encrypted and authenticated) to a small set of RPC endpoints that allows validator nodes to send secrets, e.g. API keys, on user's behalf to the CVMs running the `entropy-aks` daemon ("AKS" for short).
 The secret data submitted by users is encrypted in-flight and opaque to validators and the on-chain transaction data cannot be decrypted/inspected.
 Secrets only ever reside inside the CVM, running in the TDX enclave.~~